DPOR: Dynamic Partial Order Reduction

 If such a prior access \(e_p\) exists and its dpor_vv is not partial_le of the current thread’s dpor_vv, the two accesses are concurrent and could race:

-The engine inserts a backtrack point at the exploration-tree branch where the prior access was made, marking the current thread for exploration there.
-This ensures a future execution will try scheduling the current thread at that earlier point, reversing the order of the two conflicting operations.
+The engine collects the race as a PendingRace and, at the end of the execution, computes a notdep wakeup sequence and inserts it into the wakeup tree at the branch where the prior access was made.
+It also performs immediate inline backtracking (inserting a single-thread sequence) for responsiveness.
+This ensures a future execution will try scheduling the racing thread at that earlier point, reversing the order of the two conflicting operations.

 Synchronization events